open-neuromorphic/open-neuromorphic.github.io/content/english/workshops/hands-on-with-nengo-applied-brain-research-trevor-bekolay/index.md

 ---
-title: "Hands-on with Nengo Applied Brain Research"
+title: "Hands-On with Nengo Applied Brain Research"
 author:
 - "Trevor Bekolay"
 description: "Dive into the world of applied brain research with Trevor Bekolay.
 Explore learning, memory, and neural simulations in this insightful recorded session"